nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 1a.
 The client added has missing compulsory fields.

     * 1a1.
-Fitbook shows an error message for missing fields.
+FitBook shows an error message for missing fields.

       Use case ends.

 * 1b.
 The client added has duplicate names.

     * 1b1.
-Fitbook shows an error message for duplicate names.
+FitBook shows an error message for duplicate names.

       Use case ends.